 Revise

-If you only received generic rejections, you can skip to the next section.
-However, if you did get some feedback with your rejections, consider what they said.
-Is there a way you can improve your query letter or your premise?
-Maybe they read your first five pages and have some feedback on your manuscript.
+If you get full manuscript requests and no offers of representation, then something may be off about the book.
+Try revising and submitting more queries.
+If you received some feedback with your rejections, consider what they said.
 If an agent took time to give you personal feedback, that means you are close to what they are looking for and you need to take what they say seriously.
 Review their comments, take them to heart, and then make your book better.

 Submit

 Now’s the time to submit again.
 Even if there are still unanswered query letters out there, send another round of letters.
-Again, pick 2-3 agents in each level and query them.
-Wait another month, and then do it again.
+Again, 10 queries and wait a few weeks.
 Continue this process until your agent list is exhausted or you have an offer.
+If you are getting lots of full requests, I’d suggest getting queries out to all your A-list agents since your story is clearly getting a lot of good interest.

 Requests